aboah1994/Pavement-Datasets/README.md

 # Pavement-Datasets
-The fully annotated data is opened-sourced.
+The fully annotated dataset is freely available.
 Download full dataset using this link https://drive.google.com/drive/folders/1FquJZgv6OZ5u4QQ1Lheg6DbFyyvAVHlw?usp=sharing

 ## Data Source
 The data for this annotation was gotten from a variety of sources including